vuoz/http.rs/README.md

 * [ ] Implement regex based routing
     *  [x] This requires the addition of extractors to make use of the parameters in the Uri
 * [ ] Simplify the api
-* [ ] Fix bugs in the recursive addition and traversal of Nodes
+* [ ] Fix bugs in the recursive addition and traversal of Routers
 * [x] Make a state extractor so that handlers can use state
 *  [ ] Find a better name
 *  [ ] Might want to implement a thread pool instead of spawning a new thread